Wheldon Law, leading experts in dog law.

 As experts in dog law, we have intimate knowledge of this complex area and work closely with an exceptional team of experts to ensure the best possible outcome for owners and their dogs.

+There are more than 35 Acts of Parliament that apply to dogs and the extension of the Dangerous Dogs Act 1991 to cover attacks on private property and assistance dogs and the addition of the XL Bully to the list of prohibited types of dog, it is now easier than ever for your dog to get you into trouble.
 The old adage that every dog is allowed one bite is a myth, and the courts can and do make destruction orders against dogs that have never bitten before.
 It is therefore imperative that you seek expert legal representation should you find yourself being accused of committing an offence under the Dangerous Dogs Act 1991.
 By obtaining professional legal assistance from highly experienced dog law solicitors, you can help ensure the safety and well-being of your dog.

 Possession of a Prohibited Dog